-- techniques.Describe the seepage analysis and suitable dewatering systems for the particular soil conditions. - 3.
+- 1. Understand the different problematic soils and effect of ground improvement techniques. - 2.
+Describe the seepage analysis and suitable dewatering systems for the particular soilconditions. - 3.
 Express the concept of compaction efforts on ground improvement and their installation and working principles. - 4.
-Describe the load transfer mechanism and effect of geo textiles reinforcements in ground improvement. - 5.
+Describe the load transfer mechanism and effect of geo textiles reinforcements inground improvement. - 5.
 Describe the various stabilization methods for the different types of problematic soils. - 6.
 To express soil stabilization methods for the problematic soils